danyspin97/danyspin97-site/content/blog/getting_started_with_execline.md

 > - If `prog1` exits a non-zero status, `if` exits 1.
 > - Else `if` execs into `prog2`.

-This is a simple built-in, it just execute a program, that could also be a chain loads of programs, and then continue with the script execution only if the exit status is zero.
+This is a simple builtin, it just execute a program, that could also be a chain loads of programs, and then continue with the script execution only if the exit status is zero.

+_**Note**: to test that a file exists the POSIX utility [`test`](https://www.computerhope.com/unix/test.htm) will be used in the following examples._

 ```
 importas home HOME

-if -n { ls -d ${home}/.cache/used }
+if -n { test -d ${home}/.cache/used }

 mkdir ${home}/.cache/used
 ```